 If your firm is partnering up with a BPO company, how long would the contract be?
 What roles and responsibilities would be put on focus while outsourcing?

-This is another factor that needs to be considered as some outsourcing agencies only cut a deal with long-term clients.
+This is another factor that needs to be considered, as some outsourcing agencies only cut deals with long-term clients.

 Where do you see your company in five years?

 That’s a question that account managers may ask you if you consider an outsourcing partnership with them.

 Having a vision of what the partnership could look like in the future is always good to have, especially in a big industry like outsourcing and offshoring.

 The whole Philippines operates in the GMT 8+ timezone, so if your company is located in the Western hemisphere, there would be discrepancies with the timezone.